THORWallet/dwh-analytics-backup/README.md

-# THORWallet - Transactions Backup
+# THORWallet - Backup of Data for Analytics
- This repository contains the configuration for running a cron job to back up the THORWallet backend transaction data and restore them in the analytics backend.
+ This repository contains the configuration for running a cron job to back up the THORWallet backend data tables that are used for analytics and restore them in the analytics backend.

 ## Build and Run Docker Container